tbmihailov/homepage/content/authors/admin/_index.md

   url: "https://www.cl.uni-heidelberg.de/"

 # Short bio (displayed in user profile at end of posts)
-bio:  I am 4th year doctoral researcher at the Department of Computational Linguistics at Heidelberg University working on incorporating external knowledge for question answering and reading comprehension.
-I am also part of the Research Training Group „Adaptive Information Preparation from Heterogeneous Sources“ (AIPHES).
+bio:  I am 4th year doctoral researcher at the Department of Computational Linguistics at Heidelberg University working on incorporating external knowledge into neural networks for question answering and reading comprehension.
+In Spring 2018 I was a Research Intern at the AI2 Aristo Team.
+In Summer 2017 I was Research Scientist Intern in Amazon AI, Palo Alto.

 interests:
 - Deep Learning for NLP